 - GAIA GPS App**

 - Guthook App (Maps Not Currently Available)

 I started the trail on Monday @ 12:30 PM and finished on Wednesday at 12:37 PM.
-Due to time limitations, I was not able to climb over Mount Carrigan.
-Instead I hiked Carrigan Notch Trail which went over a lower pass next to Carrigan Mountain.
-This added some mileage but allowed me to make up some time on easier trail.
+Unfortunately, I could not climb Mount Carrigan due to time limitations.
+So instead, I hiked Carrigan Notch Trail, which went over a lower pass next to Carrigan Mountain.
+This added some mileage but allowed me to make up some time on a more moderate trail.

 Total Miles Backpacked = 43.6